ministryofjustice/moj-design-system/app/views/components/primary-navigation/README.md

-Use the Primary Navigation component to let users navigate top level locations in your service.
-Optionally, you can also enable a globally accessible search feature.
+Let users navigate and search your service.

 {{ dsExample({
   name: 'primary-navigation',